Flows in the Space of Interacting Chiral Boson Theories: Introduction

 Here $s = \frac{1}{4} B^{ij} B^{kl} \delta_{ik} \delta_{jl}$ and $p = \sqrt{p^i p_i}$, where $p_i = \frac{1}{8} \varepsilon_{i j k l m} B^{jk} B^{lm}$, are two $SO(5)$-invariant quantities constructed from the ``magnetic field'' $B_{ij}$, where $E^{ij}$ and $B^{ij}$ are related to the fundamental field $F_3 = d A_2$ as $E^{ij} = F^{i j 0}$, $B^{ij} = \widetilde{F}^{i j 0}$, and $\widetilde{F}$ denotes the Hodge dual of $F$.
 This gauge-fixed form of the PST action is closely related to the Perry-Schwarz formalism \cite{Perry:1996mk}.
 In our two-dimensional example, the role of the magnetic components $B^{ij}$ of the three-form field strength is played by the spatial derivatives $\partial_\theta \phi^i$ and $\partial_\theta \overbar{\phi}^{\overline{i}}$ of the bosons.

 Although we will not consider other formulations of chiral boson theories in this work, let us briefly mention that several other approaches have been used to describe such models.
 One presentation, due to Sen \cite{Sen:2015nph,Sen:2019qit}, introduces an additional ``spectator'' field which decouples from the dynamics; $\TT$ flows within this formalism have been studied in \cite{Chakrabarti:2020dhv,Chakrabarti:2022lnn,Chakrabarti:2023czz}.\footnote{The latter analysis also illuminates a surprising connection between the solvability of $\TT$-like deformations and that of another deformation of quantum mechanics involving a $\cosh ( p )$ kinetic term \cite{Grassi:2018bci}.} Another presentation introduced by Mkrtchyan includes an additional auxiliary scalar field $R$ and reduces to the PST form of the chiral boson action after integrating out $R$ \cite{Mkrtchyan:2019opf}.
-See \cite{Arvanitakis:2022bnr} for a comparison of some of these formulations and the realization of chiral bosons as the edge modes of a $3d$ Chern-Simons theory.
-The study of chiral bosons and other self-dual fields has a long history, and we refer the reader to an incomplete sampling \cite{Deser:1976iy,Marcus:1982yu,Henneaux:1987hz,Henneaux:1988gg,Schwarz:1993vs,Mezincescu:2022hnb,Evnin:2022kqn} of earlier work, and references therein, for other results.
+See \cite{Arvanitakis:2022bnr} for a comparison of some of these formulations and the realization of chiral bosons via a $3d$ Chern-Simons theory.
+Finally, a notable presentation by Siegel \cite{Siegel:1983es} expresses the chiral boson action in terms of a symmetric and traceless auxiliary tensor field $\lambda^{\alpha \beta}$: